gurivier/pysourcecloze/doc/quick_start_guide.md

 ## STEP 4: Getting Cloze (.clo &#8614; .clz.xml or .clz.html)<a id="getting"/>

 PySourceCloze reads a decorated file to **generate** the HTML or XML cloze question for Moodle.
-The option `-qt QUESTION_FILE`, `--question-text QUESTION_FILE` inserts some HTML code optionally before the cloze.
+The option `-qt QUESTION_FILE`, `--question-text QUESTION_FILE` inserts some HTML code optionally before the cloze; the option `-ei`, `--embed-images` then embed images as base64 code in the HTML code (so that avoiding to import and link images in Moodle).

 Examples: